Tight Complexity Bounds for Counting Generalized Dominating Sets in Bounded-Treewidth Graphs Part I: Algorithmic Results: Faster Algorithms for Structured Pairs

-Finally, as we intend to add (the components of) compressed vectors modulo some number $d_i$ (see Fact \ref{thm:alg-convolution}), we need to add ``checksums'' to the compressed vectors to be able to detect ``overflows''.
-This leads to the following definition.
+Finally, as we intend to add (the components of) compressed vectors modulo some number $d_i$ (see \cref{thm:alg-convolution}), we need to add ``checksums'' to the compressed vectors to be able to detect ``overflows''.
+The simplest way to implement such checksums would be to add a single coordinate to our vectors that contains the sum of all entries.
+However, in the notation of \cref{thm:alg-convolution}, this would mean that $\max_{i} d_i = 2n(\allMax + 1)$ which is too expensive for the application of \cref{rem:find-prime-alg}.
+Instead, we use a binary representation for the checksums and add numbers modulo $3$ to avoid overflows in the checksum coordinates.
+Also, we use two ``checksums'', one for the coordinates contained in $S$ (where $S$ is a $\sigma$-defining set) and another for the coordinates in $\bar{S}$.